 14. Mammoth Campground

 Mammoth Campground is the only campground in Yellowstone National Park that is open year-round.
 This makes it a favorite of many families who like to come for winter activities or when crowds are gone.
 Elk and bison occasionally pass right through this region, making it one of the best family RV campgrounds for nature lovers.
-Reviewers report that they like that this campground is very near the Mammoth Hot Springs Terraces while fishing and hiking opportunities are located very nearby.
+Reviewers report that they like that this campground is very near the Mammoth Hot Springs Terraces, and fishing and hiking opportunities are located nearby.

 Address: N Entrance Rd, Yellowstone National Park, WY 82190